alumna/alumna-css/README.md

-# altiva-css
+# alumna-css
-Altiva CSS micro-library for rapid and responsive front-end interface development
+Alumna CSS micro-library for rapid and responsive front-end interface development

 ## Install and Quick Start